jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![transistors-per-micro](/img\diagrams\img\diagrams\transistors-per-microprocessor.png)
 ![technology-adoption](/img\diagrams\technology-adoption-by-households-in-the-united-states.png)

-_There's no way to gauge the dark majic or the Death Star rulebook.
-You're happiness is actually the only, and best statistic, for that.
-But here are some stats to show our struggle against stagnation._
+_You're happiness is the statistic about our civlization's health.
+Here are some stats to show our struggle against stagnation._

 ## Old Philosophy vs. New Philosophy

 Techvolution is a philosophy book.
-I don't reference past philosophies though.
+I use stories to note their ideas, but don't directly reference past philosophies.
 Like any topic it takes some practice to read.
 However, let's have a peek and appreciate the strong beliefs of past protagonists and antagonists.

 Below are two snippets from two influential philosophers.
 The passages will help explain how an antagonist can think themselves so right, when history proves them so wrong.
 I won't comment much on either passage.
 Just know both of these writers motivated generations of followers to fight to the death.